 Lego Rovers starts up with the Connect Pane showing.
 If you are using the activity with a class of children then you may want to handle connecting the robot and tablet yourself and start the children in the Navigation Pane.
-Each time the activity is started the Android device needs to be set up to use the EV3 robot for Internet access and then the app must be connected to the robot via the Connect Pane.
+Each time the activity is started the Android device and EV3 Robot need to be set up to use WiFi or Bluetooth (as appropriate).
 This is covered in chapter 2 section 2.7.

-Although a keyboard pops up in the Connect Pane with the option to change the IP address (10.0.0.1) used, there should never be any need to do this and the keyboard can simply be removed by tapping the android device's back button.
+Although a keyboard pops up in the Connect Pane with the option to change the IP address used, there should never be any need to do this and the keyboard can simply be removed by tapping the android device's back button.
 There is a checkbox to set depending upon whether the Education or Home EV3 set is being used.
 The key difference is whether the robot is built with an ultrasonic sensor (Education Set) or an infra-red sensor (Home Set).